Serbia: Court confirms illegal pushbacks into the EU | DW | 22.01.2021

 Serbian security agents say they handed out the paperwork directly after leaving the court building and left.

-Testimony from one of the migrants, however, convinced Serbia's constitutional court that what really happened was different.
+Testimony from one eyewitness, however, convinced Serbia's constitutional court that what really happened was different.
 According to this, the Afghans were forced into a police van, taken to the forest along the Bulgarian border, and then illegally forced back into Bulgaria.

 "They did not beat us but they did take away our papers for the Serbian asylum-seeker shelter," one of the Afghan migrants reported several days after the pushback using the Viber messaging service.
 The migrant utilized this channel to contact Belgrade lawyer Nikola Kovacevic.